By Amanda Rodhe on in CRM, Strategy

 Let’s start out with an informal case study.

 Spotify is a popular music streaming platform.
 Like Apple Music and others before it, Spotify tracks what you listen to on the platform.
-In 2016, Spotify decided to take this data, which might otherwise languish on internal analytics spreadsheets, and transform it into a piece of interactive content.
+In 2016, Spotify decided to take this data, which might otherwise languish in internal analytics spreadsheets, and transform it into a piece of interactive content.

 Like all the most effective interactive content, Spotify Wrapped encourages interaction not just with the brand, but with others in your social circle.